OpenDreamKit/OpenDreamKit.github.io/acknowledge.md

 “This publication/website/video/etc has been produced with the assistance of the European Union.
 The contents of this publication are the sole responsibility of [name of the author(s)] and can in no way be taken to reflect the views of the European Union.”

 Are concerned:
 - Peer-reviewed publications, posters, presentations at seminars or workshops and other main research dissemination
 -	Project major communication activity: project website, and as far as possible communication in the media
 -	Audio-visual material (interviews, promotional videos etc)

-3)	Communication to get the project as widely known as possible!!

--	I hope the logo to be definitely adopted (maybe by an online poll?) soon in order to start using it.
-Once it is adopted I will be able to set up a visual identity for the project (link graphically somehow the website, the logo and written documents which will be sent to the Commission and available to the public).

--	I’ll bring the subject of a communication plan to the steering committee in January, which will contain the already planned major dissemination events and some ideas to discuss in order to get the as most people interested in us as possible.

--	Eventually, it is up to everyone to get the project successful in the open software community and beyond.
-Take all the opportunities you can to talk about OpenDreamKit and its objectives.

-PLEASE: remember to contact me and Viviane Pons who is in charge of the dissemination work package for major communication and dissemination results and actions (press releases, interviews, publications…)!
-You can contact us before the actions if you have any doubt concerning visibility or else, but most importantly after the results of the actions in order to promote them on the website.
+PLEASE: remember to contact Benoît Pilorget and Viviane Pons who is in charge of the project management and of the dissemination work package for major communication and dissemination results and actions (press releases, interviews, publications…)!
+You can contact them before the actions if you have any doubt concerning visibility or else, but most importantly after the results of the actions in order to promote them on the website.